-1.2.13 Miscellaneous P
+1.2.13 Miscellaneous

-- 1.2.13.1 TYPE TEST: A test on a representative sample of the equipment with the objective of determining if the equipment, as designed and manufactured, can meet the requirements of this standard. - 1.2.13.2 SAMPLING TEST: A test on a number of samples taken at random from a batch.
-[IEV 151-04-17, modified]1) - 1.2.13.3 ROUTINE TEST: A test to which each individual sample is subjected during or after manufacture to check if the sample complies with certain criteria [IEV 151-04-16, modified]. - 1.2.13.4 DC VOLTAGE: The average value of a voltage (as measured by a moving coil meter) having a peak-to-peak ripple not exceeding 10 % of the average value. - NOTE Where peak-to-peak ripple exceeds 10 % of the average value, the requirements related to peak voltage are applicable. - 1.2.13.5 SERVICE PERSONNEL: Persons having appropriate technical training and experience necessary to be aware of hazards to which they may be exposed in performing a task and of measures to minimize the risks for themselves or other persons. - 1.2.13.6 USER: Any person, other than SERVICE PERSONNEL.
-The term USER in this standard is the same as the term OPERATOR and the two can be interchanged. - 1.2.13.7 OPERATOR: See USER (1.2.13.6). - 1.2.13.8 TELECOMMUNICATION NETWORK: A metallically terminated transmission medium intended for communication between equipment that may be located in separate buildings, excluding: - the mains system for supply, transmission and distribution of electrical power, if used as a telecommunication transmission medium; - television distribution systems using cable; - SELV CIRCUITS connecting units of data processing equipment. - NOTE 1 The term TELECOMMUNICATION NETWORK is defined in terms of its functionality, not its electrical characteristics.
+1.2.13.1 TYPE TEST: A test on a representative sample of the equipment with the objective of determining if the equipment, as designed and manufactured, can meet the requirements of this standard.

+1.2.13.2 SAMPLING TEST: A test on a number of samples taken at random from a batch.
+[IEV 151-04-17, modified]

+1.2.13.3 ROUTINE TEST: A test to which each individual sample is subjected during or after manufacture to check if the sample complies with certain criteria.
+[IEV 151-04-16, modified]

+1.2.13.4 DC VOLTAGE: The average value of a voltage (as measured by a moving coil meter) having a peak-to-peak ripple not exceeding 10 % of the average value.

+NOTE Where peak-to-peak ripple exceeds 10 % of the average value, the requirements related to peak voltage are applicable.

+1.2.13.5 SERVICE PERSON: A person having appropriate technical training and experience necessary to be aware of hazards to which that person may be exposed in performing a task and of measures to minimize the risks to that person or other persons.

+1.2.13.6 USER: Any person, other than a SERVICE PERSON.
+The term USER in this standard is the same as the term OPERATOR and the two terms can be interchanged.

+1.2.13.7 OPERATOR: See USER (1.2.13.6).

+1.2.13.8 TELECOMMUNICATION NETWORK: A metallically terminated transmission medium intended for communication between equipment that may be located in separate buildings, excluding:

+- the mains system for supply, transmission and distribution of electrical power, if used as a telecommunication transmission medium;

+- CABLE DISTRIBUTION SYSTEMS;

+NOTE 1 The term TELECOMMUNICATION NETWORK is defined in terms of its functionality, not its electrical characteristics.
 A TELECOMMUNICATION NETWORK is not itself defined as being either an SELV CIRCUIT or a TNV CIRCUIT.
-Only the circuits in the equipment are so classified. - NOTE 2 A TELECOMMUNICATION NETWORK may be - publicly or privately owned; - subject to transient overvoltages due to atmospheric discharges and faults in power distribution systems; - subject to longitudinal (common mode) voltages induced from nearby power lines or electric traction lines. - NOTE 3 Examples of TELECOMMUNICATION NETWORKS are: - a public switched telephone network; - a public data network; - an Integrated Services Digital Network (ISDN); - a private network with electrical interface characteristics similar to the above.
+Only the circuits in the equipment are so classified.

+NOTE 2 A TELECOMMUNICATION NETWORK may be:

+- publicly or privately owned; - subject to transient overvoltages due to atmospheric discharges and faults in power distribution systems; - subject to longitudinal (common mode) voltages induced from nearby power lines or electric traction lines. - NOTE 3 Examples of TELECOMMUNICATION NETWORKS are: - a public switched telephone network; - a public data network; - an Integrated Services Digital Network (ISDN); - a private network with electrical interface characteristics similar to the above.

-1A list of normative references is given in annex P.
+- SELV CIRCUITS connecting units of information technology equipment.

-- 1.2.13.9 FUNCTIONAL EARTHING: The earthing of a point in equipment or in a system, which is necessary for a purpose other than safety.
-[IEV 195-01-13, modified] - 1.2.13.10 PROTECTIVE EARTHING CONDUCTOR: A conductor in the building installation wiring, or in the power supply cord, connecting a main protective earthing terminal in the equipment to an earth point in the building installation.
+1.2.13.9 FUNCTIONAL EARTHING: The earthing of a point in equipment or in a system, which is necessary for a purpose other than safety.
+[IEV 195-01-13, modified]

+1.2.13.10 PROTECTIVE EARTHING CONDUCTOR: A conductor in the building installation wiring, or in the power supply cord, connecting a main protective earthing terminal in the equipment to an earth point in the building installation.

-NOTE - In some countries, the term "grounding conductor" is used instead of "PROTECTIVE EARTHING CONDUCTOR".
+NOTE In some countries, the term "grounding conductor" is used instead of "PROTECTIVE EARTHING CONDUCTOR".

-- 1.2.13.11 PROTECTIVE BONDING CONDUCTOR: A conductor in the equipment, or a combination of conductive parts in the equipment, connecting a main protective earthing terminal to a part of the equipment that is required to be earthed for safety purposes. - 1.2.13.12 TOUCH CURRENT: Electric current through a human body when it touches one or more accessible parts.
-[IEV 195-05-21, modified]1)
+1.2.13.11 PROTECTIVE BONDING CONDUCTOR: A conductor in the equipment, or a combination of conductive parts in the equipment, connecting a main protective earthing terminal to a part of the equipment that is required to be earthed for safety purposes.

+1.2.13.12 TOUCH CURRENT: Electric current through a human body when it touches one or more accessible parts.
+[IEV 195-05-21, modified]

-NOTE - TOUCH CURRENT was previously included in the term "leakage current".
+NOTE TOUCH CURRENT was previously included in the term "leakage current".